tbuehlmann/ponder_heroku_rails_example/README.md

 The actual Ponder code lies in config/initializers/ponder.rb and represents a simple echo bot.
 On connect, it will join #ponder on Freenode and parrot all messages coming in.

+Remember that Heroku will set applications asleep after some idle time.
+You will want to upgrade your plan or use some kind of pinging service to keep it awake.